liseren91/AdventureMeds/replit.md

 - Notification system with unread count badges
 - Cost calculator for team-based pricing estimation
 - Industry-specific use case explorer
+- **Job Impact Index with Professional Filter**:
-- **Job Impact Index**: Analyze how AI impacts different professions with searchable table showing AI impact scores (0-100%), task counts, and available AI tools
+  - Analyze how AI impacts 5 professions with searchable, sortable table
+  - Click any job to filter services by profession
+  - View profession-specific tasks (12-18 tasks per job)
+  - Services filtered by jobTitles field showing profession-relevant AI tools
+  - Clear filter to return to full catalog
 - Breadcrumb navigation on all pages for easy wayfinding

 **Data Export:**